-- 30. Exit from diagnostics in this partition and return to the AIX command prompt. - 31.
-Have all the partitions in the list of all the partitions you recorded in step 11 on page 64 been processed? - Yes: Continue with the next step. - · No: Go to step 24 on page 65 to process the next partition in the list you recorded in step 11 on page 64. - 32.
+- 5. Click Commit after you have made your selection. - 30.
+Exit from diagnostics in this partition and return to the AIX command prompt. - 31.
+Have all the partitions in the list of all the partitions you recorded in step 11 on page 64 been processed? - Yes: Continue with the next step. - No: Go to step 24 on page 65 to process the next partition in the list you recorded in step 11 on page 64. - 32.
 Have all the serviceable events recorded in step 4 on page 63 been processed? - Yes: Continue with the next step. - No: Go to step 5 on page 63 and process the next service action event in the list of serviceable events recorded in step 4 on page 63. - 33.
 While processing all service action events, were you directed to step 14 on page 64? - Yes: Continue with the next step. - No: If the system attention LED is still on, turn off the LED as described in "Activating and deactivating LEDs" on page 77.
 Return the system to the customer.
-This completes the repair. - Note: If, during the processing of the list of open service action events, some service action events remained open, further service actions might be required to complete the repair. - 34.
-Perform all the following steps for each entry in the list of Axx partitions you began recording in step 14 on page 64, except for the partition you were using to debug the original problem. - 35.
-From the list of Axx partitions, open the management console virtual terminal window of a partition , and then type diag at the AIX command prompt. - 36.
-When the diagnostic operating instructions are displayed, complete the following steps:
+This completes the repair.

+Note: If during the processing of the list of open service action events, some service action events remained open, further service actions might be required to complete the repair.

+- 34. Perform the following steps for each entry in the list of Axx partitions you began recording in step 14 on page 64, except the partition you were using to debug the original problem. - 35.
+From the management console virtual terminal window of a partition in the list of Axx partitions, type diag at the AIX command prompt. - 36.
+When the diagnostic operating instructions are displayed, do the following steps:

-- 1. Press Enter. - 2.
-Select the Task Selection option.
+- 1. Press Enter.

-Note: If the terminal type is not defined, you are prompted to define it before you can proceed.
+- 2. Select the Task Selection option.
+Note: If the terminal type is not defined, you are prompted to

+- 3. Select the Log Repair option.

+define it before you can proceed.

-- 3. Select the resource associated with the repair action: - If the repair action was reseating a cable or adapter, select the resource associated with that repair action. - If the resource associated with your repair action is not displayed on the Resource List, select sysplanar0. - 4.
-Click Commit after you make your selection. - 37.
+- 4. Select the resource associated with the repair action.
+If the repair action was reseating a cable or adapter, select the resource associated with that repair action.
+If the resource associated with your repair action is not displayed on the Resource List, select sysplanar0. - 5.
+Click Commit after you have made your selection. - 37.
 Exit from diagnostics in this partition and return to the AIX command prompt. - 38.
 Have all the partitions in the list of Axx partitions you began recording in step 14 on page 64 been processed? - Yes: Continue with the next step. - No: Go to step 34 on page 66 to process the next partition in the list you recorded in step 14 on page 64. - 39.
 If the system attention LED is still on, turn off the LED as described in "Activating and deactivating LEDs" on page 77.
 This completes the repair.
 Return the system to the customer.

-Note: If, during the processing of the list of open service action events, some service action events remained open, further service actions might be required to complete the repair.
+Note: If during the processing of the list of open service action events, some service action events remained open, further service actions might be required to complete the repair.